Is your Twitter feed overwhelming? Spend more time engaging your targeted audience using Twitter Lists.

 It sucks when you don’t realize you can only follow 2000 people and then you hit a following wall, literally.
 You can’t follow anyone else unless more people follow you.
 If you followed no one back and are following 2000, you’ve got a lot of work to do, my friend, both to follow and unfollow.

-There are additional glass ceilings that you hit, I (as @gidgey) hit another one at 5,000 and again 9,000.
+From my experience, I have found additional glass ceilings that you hit at 5,000, 9,000, 14,000, and 19,000.
 It seems to me that the sweet spot is about 1.1 but Twitter says it depends on the individual account.

 This is why I had to start unfollowing people who don’t follow back.
 I really like who.unfollowed.me for this.

 This is why I follow people back.
 The few exceptions are porn, how to get more users people, how to make money on the internet people, #TeamFollowBack (spammy, in my opinion), and eggs.

 Only verified accounts can grow without following back.
 This behavior can be viewed as arrogant, so proceed with caution.
 Remember, it’s called social media for a reason.
 This behavior can be viewed as arrogant, so proceed with caution.
 Remember, it’s called social media for a reason.

 Once you’ve followed 2000 users, there are limits to the number of additional users you can follow: this limit is different for every user and is based on your ratio of followers to following.

 More Info: Twitter Help Center: FAQ about Following

 In my talk, “You Are What You Tweet,” I emphasized the importance of listing and relationships.
 It is important to think about what relationships you may want to list.

 Pencil out some of the choices you might have.
 Think about your business and or interests.
 Humor, automobiles, travel, politics, and sports are just a few of the endless possibilities.